adlnet/xAPI-Dashboard/API_dashboard.md

 	Change the appearance and behavior of the chart by calling nvd3's format functions.
 See the [nvd3](http://nvd3.org/index.html) documentation for more details.

+* `child` (`Array`)(optional)

+	Pass click event data from this chart into these "child" charts when a data point is clicked on.
+Used to "drill into" the data further, and examine derivative relationships.

+	This property should contain an array of `Chart` objects.
+They will be redrawn when this chart is clicked on.

 **Returns:**